microsoft/onnxruntime/docs/Minimal_Build__Advanced_Usage_with_NNAPI.md

 ### Considerations when creating an NNAPI-aware ORT format model

 There are no optimizations available at runtime for an ORT format model, so we generally want to optimize to the highest level possible when creating the model.
-That usually means optimizing to the 'extended' level, as 'layout' level optimizations are not recommended (they are device specific).
+That usually means optimizing to the 'extended' level, as 'layout' level optimizations are not recommended for use with NNAPI (they are device specific).

 If the NNAPI EP is enabled when loading the ORT format model we will run Step 2 to allow it to replace the groups of nodes it can handle with a function that executes the NNAPI model for those nodes.
 As the NNAPI model is created at runtime using device specific information it cannot be saved as part of the ORT format model. *NOTE:* every node in the saved ORT format model can be run using a statically registered kernel, so any node that is not taken by the NNAPI EP will be run this way.